 - Map Comparison: You should be able to easily and visually compare the results of different maps from different user segments.

-- Organize by Page Template: Having a heatmap specific to each page can make the analysis tricky if your page is a product page, and you have hundreds or even thousands of them.
+- Organize by Page Template: Having a heatmap specific to each page can make the analysis tricky if your page is an ecommerce product page, and you have hundreds or even thousands of them.
 You need to be able to aggregate results for all pages of a certain type.

 - Responsive Heatmaps: The heat mapping tool has to work on pages accessed from a mobile device.
 Actions specific to these device should be recorded, such as touches, scrolls and swipes.
 During the analysis, you should be able to distinguish between behaviors and navigation sessions seen on mobile vs desktop devices so that you can correctly interpret the data.

 - Exportable Maps: This important feature lets you easily share your results with teammates.

 - Dynamic Heatmaps: You should be able to see clicks on dynamic elements: drop-down menu, slider, carrousel, elements loaded using AJAX or using a JavaScrip framework like React.js or Angular.js.

 - Retroactive Heatmaps: Has your site design changed since your last heatmap?
 A heatmap software should be able to conserve previous results as shown on the then-current website design, and not simply superimpose the results on your new design – the results wouldn’t make any sense.

 Increase Conversion Rates: Combine Heatmaps and A/B Testing

 Let’s imagine that you’ve used a heatmap to better understand how your website users interact with your brand.
 You’ve identified strong and weak points on your site, and you’d like to make the appropriate changes.

 Question: How can you measure how effective these changes were?
 There’s only one solution – A/B testing your modifications.